AndresGav/Interpreter-Design-Pattern-Python/README.md

 # Interpreter-Design-Pattern-Python

 Example of Interpreter Design Pattern

-the following example was retrieved from

 the following example was retrieved from [sbcode](https://sbcode.net/python/interpreter/)